grendeloz/vcfgo/README.md

 This implementation is a fork of github.com/brentp/vcfgo.
-It was created to allow for reading VCF files that did not comply with the strict header parsing rules if the original vcfgo.
+It was created to allow for reading VCF files that did not comply with the strict header parsing rules of the original vcfgo.
 This version allows for additional fields to be specified for INFO and FORMAT meta-information lines (as allowed in the VCFv4.3 spec).
 It also allows the fields to occur in any order.

 Because of the changes, while this package is similar, it is NOT a drop-in replacement for the original vcfgo package.
+In general it allows for looser parsing of VCF headers.
+The documentation below is as-per the original package except where necessary to reflect the changes made.

 # vcfgo
 --